seanlaw/ubuntu_ldap/README.md

 `ubuntu-drivers devices`

-As of Aug-07-2019, the latest driver was nvidia-driver-430 and a [CUDA compatibility table can be found here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html)
+As of Jul-09-2021, the latest (stable) driver was nvidia-driver-460 and a [CUDA compatibility table can be found here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html)

-`sudo apt-get install nvidia-driver-430 nvidia-settings`
+`sudo apt-get install nvidia-driver-465 nvidia-settings`

 Install Miniconda